Electric Spine

 In 2012, the spine was set to be completed within Network Rail's Control Period 5 (CP5, 2014–2019).
 This was not the case, because various works were delayed, suspended for several months, moved into Control Period 6 (CP6, starting in 2019), and then scrapped altogether (despite various preliminary work, like bridge replacement, having been conducted).

-Other works associated with the project were to have included gauge clearance for large shipping containers and electrified connections to adjacent electrified routes, depots and freight facilities.
+Other works associated with the project included gauge clearance for large shipping containers and electrified connections to adjacent electrified routes, depots and freight facilities.

 The north–south axis of the link leads to the spine name.

 Routes

-A high-capacity passenger and freight corridor will run from the south coast through Basingstoke and Reading to Oxford, where it will split.
-One branch will run to Leamington Spa, Coventry, and the west Midlands, and another will use the re-instated East West Rail to Bletchley (Milton Keynes) for the West Coast Main Line (WCML) (to the West Midlands, North-West England and Scotland), and also onward to Bedford for the Midland Main Line to the East Midlands, Sheffield and South Yorkshire.
+A high-capacity passenger and freight corridor would run from the south coast through Basingstoke and Reading to Oxford, where it would split.
+One branch would run to Leamington Spa, Coventry, and the west Midlands, and another would use the re-instated East West Rail to Bletchley (Milton Keynes) for the West Coast Main Line (WCML) (to the West Midlands, North-West England and Scotland), and also onward to Bedford for the Midland Main Line to the East Midlands, Sheffield and South Yorkshire.